top of page

 4. It’s Flexible - Not All or Nothing

 A lot of people assume hiring a doula means a huge financial commitment.
+But support can look like:

 • A few sessions in the early weeks